luihabl/osemu-api/README.md

 User creation can only be done by authenticated users sending a POST request to `/auth/user`.
 Therefore, you need to create an initial admin user, which can be done with the manage command `python manage.py create-admin-user <example@example.com>`.
 However, every time you run the app it will run the command `create-default-admin-user`, which will create a user with the credentials given in the environment variables `ADMIN_USER_EMAIL` and `ADMIN_USER_PASSWORD`.
 So you can use these credentials to login initially.

+The project uses [APScheduler](https://github.com/agronholm/apscheduler) for scheduling a task for updating the emulator entries on a daily basis using the GitHub REST API.

 ## Development